gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 error=0 success=1
 ```

 Great, the undefined behavior is spotted!
 Even if the error message is not super clear.
+This is Asan's way of saying: "I expected a 0 or 1 for this boolean, but I found a random 8 in that memory slot."

 We alternatively could also have used Valgrind to the same effect.